 Clothing/Bedding: Clothing, bedding, and other fabric material submitted to the RISCL must be packaged separately in an appropriately sealed paper bag or box.
 Do not handle the victim and suspect's clothing in the same room.
-They should not be allowed to come in contact with each other at any time.
+At no time should they be allowed to come in contact with each other.

-Any wet or damp items need to be air-dried prior to submission and placed in an appropriate sealed paper bag or box.
+Any items that are wet or damp, need to be air dried prior to submission and placed in an appropriate sealed paper bag or box.

-Transferred Fibers: Fibers transferred to an item may be collected with tape lifts or Post-its or picked off with clean forceps and placed into a paper fold.
-The tape lifts, Post-its, or paper folds must be put into an appropriately sealed envelope.
+Transferred Fibers: Fibers that have been transferred to an item may be collected with tape lifts, post-its or may be picked off with a clean forceps and placed into a paper fold.
+The tape lifts, post-its or paper folds must be placed into an appropriate sealed envelope.